-The results of this study showed that in terms performance verbal. and general of intelligence, criminal juveniles received lower scores in all components, As well as comparison results between two groups in verbal and performance intelligence components shoed normal juveniles are better than offenders, except in parts assembly subscales that there is no significant difference .Offenders also have lower academic achievement than the normal group.
+The results of this study showed that in terms of verbal, performance, and general intelligence, criminal juveniles received lower scores in all components, As well as comparison results between two groups in verbal and performance intelligence components showed ordinary juveniles are better than offenders, except in parts assembly subscales that there is no significant difference.
+Offenders also have lower academic achievement than the ordinary group.